 1. Myth: Mince pies cannot be eaten on Christmas day

 Whatever the case, no such law exists today, so eat until your heart’s content.
-If the mince pie myth left your belly grumbling, cancelling Christmas became a thing – for 13 years.
-In 1647, the long parliament passed an ordinance called ‘An Ordinance for Abolishing of Festivals’, which abolished Christmas entirely.
+If the mince pie myth left your belly grumbling, don’t forget that at one time, Christmas was cancelled altogether.
+In 1647, the long parliament passed ‘An Ordinance for Abolishing of Festivals’, which abolished Christmas entirely.
 As you may have guessed, the people of England didn’t take kindly to it.

-2. Myth: Driving in flip-flops, pyjamas or barefoot is against the law
+2. Myth: Driving in flip-flops, pyjamas, or barefoot is against the law

 3. Myth: Pregnant women can relieve themselves in police helmets

-Whilst pregnant women in the UK may feel relieved at the side of a police helmet, we’ve got bad news.
-It’s a myth that women, bursting with no lavatory in sight, can relieve themselves in a policeman’s helmet… Despite popular belief, enacting this myth will likely lead to offence punishable by fine under the Public Order Act 1986.
+Whilst pregnant women in the UK may feel relieved at the sight of a police helmet, we’ve got bad news: it’s a myth that women, bursting with no lavatory in sight, can relieve themselves in a policeman’s helmet.
+Despite popular belief, enacting this myth will likely lead to an offence punishable by a fine under the Public Order Act 1986.

 4. Myth: It’s illegal to give someone a bad job reference

 Sadly, they’re unaware that employers can give you a bad reference.
 The misconception that you can’t be sold short by your ex-boss is a myth.
 Smart employers know better; they can and will say your performance didn’t meet company standards.
 However, the reason an ex-boss might not give a bad reference is because of accidental defamation.
 Which is chiefly forming a false statement that harms an ex-worker’s reputation and ability to get work.

 5. Myth: All your debts will be written off when you die

-Whatever the debt, there’s a myth where people think their debts are written off when they die.
-Only they’re not written off.
+Whatever the debt, there’s a myth in which people think their debts are written off when they die.
+Only they’re not.
 Any assets you had before your death, including your properties, such as your house, and valuables, such as jewellery, artwork, etc, will be used to pay off the debt.
-Even if you’ve planned and written a will, children and family won’t get a penny until all of that debt has been paid.
+Even if you’ve planned and written a will, children and family won’t get a penny until all that debt has been paid.

 There are some obvious choices, but we do know of students who’ve completed our A-Level Law course going on to work in the fashion, hospitality, and finance industries.
 After all, every place has its set of rules to govern, its contracts to write up, and advice and research to undertake.
-Here’s our selection of five unique jobs:

-Teacher of Law
+3. Teacher of Law

 What do lawyers and journalists have in common?
 They’re great researchers that know how to collect vital information and use it to their advantage.
 Lawyers use it to make breaks in their cases, whereas reporters use it to tell stories that sell papers.
 Using them in tandem?
-If you love law, and you’re well-versed, you might use that passion to write professional articles for respected magazines and journals.
+If you love the law, and you’re well-versed, you might use that passion to write professional articles for respected magazines and journals.

 Pathways – A-level Law

 Are you considering a career in law?
-Our A-Level Law course is officially recognised and has helped hundreds of lawyers-in-training off to a flying start on their legal journeys.
+Our A-Level Law course is Edexcel accredited and has helped hundreds of lawyers-in-training off to a flying start on their legal journeys.
 You can gain your A-Level Law qualification with Oxbridge from home, studying in your own time, and then move on to study a degree at university.
-The world is your oyster, how will you see justice done?
+The world is your oyster, so how will you see justice done?